 These tests are meant to determine your risk for stroke, heart disease, and other ailments that impact your life expectancy.
 The healthier and younger you are, the lower your premiums will generally be.

 Not all companies require medical exams, though.
-If you’re needle shy, or you’re simply hoping to get affordable coverage quickly, Bestow makes it possible to apply and, if approved, buy life insurance online in minutes with no medical exam.
+If you’re needle shy, or you’re simply hoping to get affordable coverage quickly, Bestow makes it possible to apply for life insurance online in minutes with no medical exam, and most people get an instant decision.

 Your coverage amount will go to your beneficiaries.
 Your beneficiary could be a spouse, child, sibling, a trust for a minor, or even a pet (though that gets a little more complicated and usually requires an attorney).
 Essentially, you typically want to select beneficiaries whose finances could be adversely impacted by your death.